To create a strong, rewarding experience with an outsourced manufacturer, we recommend following these 4 tips:

 Tip 1: Voice Problems and Concerns

-Regardless of how long you’ve been working with your outsourced PCB assembler, be sure to put personal feelings aside, voice your concerns and ensure that your issues get proper attention and resolution.
+Is there something important you haven’t told your outsourcing partner?
+Regardless of how long you’ve been working with your outsourced PCB assembly manufacturer, be sure to voice your concerns so that your issues get proper attention and resolution.

 Tip 2: Be Transparent with Technical Requirements

-Outsourced PCB assembly partners work with a lot of different customers, each with their own unique technical specifications and needs.
-Therefore, it’s imperative that you provide your manufacturing partner with specific requirements up front.
-This is especially true when you have certain cosmetic acceptability standards or other requirements that vary from the industry-standard IPC guidelines.
+Outsourced PCB assembly partners work with a lot of different clients, each with their own unique technical specifications and needs.
+So tip #2 is: It’s imperative that you provide your manufacturing partner with your unique requirements up front.
+This is especially true when you have certain cosmetic acceptability standards or other requirements that vary from the industry-standard (IPC) guidelines.

-While feelings of offense may be normal, it’s important to understand why a trusted partner might want to pass on your business.
-Outsourced PCB assemblers are usually optimized to handle a specific range of batch sizes.
-When they try to take on larger or smaller batches outside of that sweet spot, it can cause problems throughout their entire business, and often causes upset in their customer base – including you.
+It’s important to appreciate why a trusted partner might choose to pass on your business.
+Outsourced PCB assembly manufacturers are usually optimized to handle a specific range of production batch sizes.
+When they take on batch sizes outside of their sweet spot, it may cause delivery problems throughout their customer base, including you.

-If you know you’ll have batches that vary greatly in requirements, we recommend working with two outsourced PCB partners, one with expertise in large batch work and one with expertise in small batch work.
-This allows you to leverage the sweet spots of both providers to your advantage and ensures you’ll always have the right partner to turn to.
-To learn more about working with both large and small batch PCB assemblers, you can check out this article I wrote a few months back.
+So tip #3 is: If you know you’ll have batches that vary greatly in requirements, consider working with two outsourced PCB assemblers, one with expertise in large batch work and another in small batches.
+This allows you to leverage the sweet spots of both providers and ensures you’ll always have a qualified partner to turn to.
+To learn more about working with both large and small batch PCB assemblers, click here.

 Tip 4: Conduct Joint Reviews of Custom Materials